MEET THE BARRAMBIN SPRINGS

 The Science Behind Barrambin Springs

-In December 2025, Brisbane-based Hydrogeologist, Ned Hamer completed an extensive hydrogeological assessment of Victoria Park Barrambin and the impacts that the proposed Olympics infrastructure may have on hydrological features of the area.
+In December 2025, Brisbane-based Hydrogeologist, Ned Hamer completed an extensive hydrogeological assessment of Barrambin Victoria Park and the impacts that the proposed Olympics infrastructure may have on hydrological features of the area.

 The scope involved comprehensive desktop historical research, site visits and fieldwork, including the collection of water samples for chemical analyses.

-Parts of a Living Spring
+Parts of an Active Spring System

 In Conversation: Ned Hamer and Professor Rod Fensham